 It was a wonderful way to see the city, enjoy the canals, and hear about some local history while also taking a break from exploring on foot all day.

-Admire all the Christmas lights.
+Admire all the Christmas lights and displays.

 Strasbourg has some of the prettiest Christmas light displays we’ve seen in Europe, especially near the Strasbourg Cathedral and in the La Petite France neighborhood.